anastaxgr/Backupish/README.md

 You must have installed **ZIP** and **FTP** libraries.

-To install type this in terminal:
+To install them enter this command in your terminal.
 ```shell
 sudo apt-get install zip ftp
 ```